 The message that will be used in the sweep transfer's description body with a maximum length of 140 characters.

 If the message is longer after replacing placeholders, the message will be cut off at 140 characters.

-The priority for the bank transfer.
+The list of priorities for the bank transfer.
 This sets the speed at which the transfer is sent and the fees that you have to pay.
 You can provide multiple priorities.
 Adyen will try to pay out using the priority listed first, and if that's not possible, it moves on to the next option in the order of provided priorities.

 regular: For normal, low-value transactions.